jimdavis1/iSENTRY/PATRIC_Metadata/README.md

 	Unclassified, no data	33293

 I have also added a small script called `All_PATRIC_genomes.pl`.
 It does a cleaner faster job of getting all PATRIC genome ids.

+# 11-2021 Update
+I updated the ontology files.
+Notable updates include merging the lower GI categories with stool for the body site ontology.
+We also merged sewage and feces in the environmental ontology table.
+There are several other smaller changes.
+These were done to improve the accuracy of the classifiers.
+The repo also contains 3 new files:

+* Host-2021.NCBI.txt
+* Body-11-21.clean.txt
+* Envt-Clinical-11-21.txt

+The NCBI host file has assembled genomes at NCBI that are not yet integrated in PATRIC that we wanted to model.
+The Body-11-21 file contains only the most genneral ontology for body site.
+We are only currently modeling these.
+The envt-clinical file merges the clinical category from the body site output with the environmental categories so that clinical can be modeled with environmental.